On this page

-Our cost schedules outline the typical operating costs of a forestry contractor business based on the type of vehicle or forestry equipment a contractor operates.
-The schedules show the equipment and vehicle operating costs (variable costs), and costs such as registration, finance, administration, insurance and self-funded superannuation (fixed costs).
+Our rates and costs schedules outline the typical operating costs of a forestry contractor business based on the type of vehicle or forestry equipment you operate.
+The schedules aim to help you to better understand your cost structures, and how increases and decreases in different cost items can affect profits.

 Using written contracts

-As a contractor, you have a right to require a written contract for ongoing engagements of no fixed duration or for a period of at least 30 days.
+As a contractor, you have a right to require a written contract for ongoing engagements of no fixed duration or for a period of 30 days or more.
 The written contract must specify the minimum hours of work or income level you will receive and the rates to be paid.
 It should also state the minimum amount of notice to be given if the contract is terminated (this applies to engagements that are longer than 3 months).
-A model contract is available to help contractors and hirers.

 Access to dispute resolution

 Under the Owner Drivers and Forestry Contractors Act 2005, hirers and contractors can contact the Victorian Small Business Commission to arrange fast and low-cost alternative dispute resolution if disagreements arise.
-The dispute resolution process can be used for disputes arising under or in relation to the Act, Code of Practice or in relation to a contractor or a hirer.
+The dispute resolution process can be used for disputes arising under or in relation to the Act, the Owner Drivers and Forestry Contractors Code of Practice or in relation to a contract.

 Disputes that are not resolved by the Small Business Commission may be referred to the Victorian Civil and Administrative Tribunal for determination.